• Skip to main content

 all ingredients for pumpkin and carrot soup, laid out on a table.

 • Pumpkin – you can use any variety of sweet pumpkin or butternut squash.
-Common types are Jap, Kent, Jarradale or Butternut.
+In Australia, common pumpkin varieties are Jap, Kent, Jarradale or Butternut (also called Butternut squash).
+When choosing a fresh pumpkin, pick one that has no blemishes and makes a hollow sound when tapped.
 Be sure to chop the pumpkin into small pieces, so that it cooks through quickly.

-• Carrots – use any type of medium to large carrots.
-They can be peeled, or left unpeeled, depending on preference.
+• Carrots – use any type of medium carrots.
+There is no need to peel them, unless you prefer to.
 Slice them into small rounds or chunks so that they cook through quickly.

 • Onion and garlic – the savoury flavour base of the soup.
 Both are roasted in the oven along with the pumpkin and carrots to enhance their flavour.

-• Vegetable stock – use vegetable stock for a rich and vegetable-laden soup.
-If you don’t require it to be vegetarian, chicken stock can also be used.
-I recommend using liquid vegetable stock, either store-bought or homemade.
+• Vegetable stock – use vegetable stock for a rich and vegetable-packed soup.
+If you don’t require it to be vegetarian, chicken stock or even bone broth can be used.
+I recommend using liquid vegetable stock, either store-bought or homemade for best results.

 Step by step instructions